 The Department of Politics and Government provides its majors with information on a wide range of resources, including fellowship opportunities, summer programs, internships, alumni connections, employment and educational opportunities.
-These are maintained on the departmental blog.
 After graduation, many majors pursue careers and advanced degrees in political science, public policy, international development, diplomacy, business, and law.
 The department faculty draws upon their experiences, as well as those of alumni, to guide Politics and Government majors, helping them to find and realize their goals, wherever those goals may take them.

 One part of preparing to teach Social Studies is a strong preparation in the subject.
 Learn more about prerequisites for the Master of Arts in Teaching program at Puget Sound.